building5/simply-ansible/docs/simply-ansible-best-practices.marp.md

 ## Put tasks in roles, not the playbook

-While you can list tasks directly in a play, you're usually better off putting the task off in a role.
+While you can list tasks directly in a play, you're usually better off putting the task in a role.

 ```yaml
 # ./site.yml